SS Cape Gibson (AK-5051): History

 In November 2002 the Cape Gibson was activated in preparation for Operation Iraqi Freedom with a West Coast US Merchant Marine crew.
 It sailed From Indian Island, Washington, to Diego Garcia, arriving in February 2003.
-After a two week stay, a US Navy cargo aboard rig team (CART) was boarded there.
+After a two week stay, a US Navy Cargo Afloat Rig Team (CART) was boarded there.
 It then steamed into the Persian Gulf as part of the USS Constellation Carrier group Where it provided ammunition to the Fleet (VERTREP) for the duration of hostilities.
 After over 60 days at sea the ship returned to Diego Garcia for a short stay, discharging the CART team.

 It then Returned home to Indian Island via Saipan in the Marianas Islands and the US Naval Base at Sasebo, Japan.
 The Cape Gibson remained activated for several Trans-Pacific voyages.

 In 2009 SS Cape Gibson was reactivated as training ship for Texas A&M Maritime Academy cadets, serving until 2012 until being replaced by TS General Rudder.
 She was subsequently placed in the Beaumont Reserve Fleet.
 In August 2016 she was designated for disposal and scrapped on 3 October 2020.